leandroembu/bacula-deploy/README.md

 # Bacula Deploy

-Scripts to deploy bacula and bacula client (bacula-fd) on Debian 11.
+Scripts to deploy bacula and bacula client (bacula-fd) on Debian and Ubuntu.

 ## TODO